Cleft Lip and Palate Austin

 Etiology of Cleft Lip and Palate

 The events that occur in utero and result in clefting are not clear.
 Cleft deformities can occur without any previous family history.
 Research has indicated that environmental and genetic chromosomal factors may be responsible for the occurrence of this anomaly with all its variations, but these findings are not proven.
-In some patients the clefting is indeed caused by an underlying genetic condition.
-Parents tend to blame themselves or to feel guilty about their baby’s condition, but the cleft lip and/or palate is not their fault.
+In some Austin patients the clefting is indeed caused by an underlying genetic condition.
+Austin parents tend to blame themselves or to feel guilty about their baby’s condition, but the cleft lip and/or palate is not their fault.
 Instead, parents can redirect these emotions toward the care and healing of their newborn.

 Timeline of Treatment